cantorandball/participle-infrastructure/README.md

 Where `<name>` is the platform key and `<application>` is the app name, as defined in the platform table above.

 ## Deploy

+If you didn't bootstrap the environment you may need to add your SSH public key to the list for authorised deployment users:

+    $ fab <name> <application> authorise

 To deploy the code go the the [wellogram-platform-project](https://github.com/cantorandball/wellogram-platform-project) and run: